 Advanced Camera for Surveys (ACS)

 The Ball Aerospace-built Advanced Camera for Surveys (ACS) was installed during the 2002 servicing mission.
-The third-generation Hubble instrument has enhanced the telescope’s imaging capabilities and has delivered some of the telescope’s most dramatic images.
+The third-generation Hubble instrument enhanced the telescope’s imaging capabilities and delivers some of the telescope’s most dramatic images.
 ACS improved Hubble’s productivity and allowed for the discovery of celestial objects far beyond the reach of previous instruments in a fraction of the time.

-After its installation, ACS provided five times more sensitivity and more than doubled Hubble’s viewing field.
+ACS provides increased Huble's sensitivity by a factor of five and more than doubled Hubble’s viewing field.
 The wide field of view, high throughput mirrors with higher reflectivity, and larger, more sensitive detectors dramatically improved the telescope’s ability to deliver valuable science data.

 The ACS science program emphasizes deep surveys of red-shifted galaxies and searches for and studies quasars, brown dwarfs, and planets.
 It is sensitive to wavelengths ranging from ultraviolet to the far red (115-1050 nanometers).